NrichAI/Chomi-AI/README.md

 ## Who Chomi Is For

 Chomi is openly available.
-It is most likely to resonate with people already engaged in their own inner work — in or between therapy, drawn to depth psychology, or seeking a space for serious self-reflection.
+It resonates most with people already engaged in their own inner work — in or between therapy, drawn to depth psychology, or seeking a structured space for serious self-reflection.
 It is not optimised for surface-level interaction or task completion.

 Free to start at **[chomi.ai](https://chomi.ai)**